 Governmental Accounting Standards Board publication Codification of Governmental Accounting and Financial Reporting Standards section 2100, "Defining the Financial Reporting Entity", establishes standards to determine whether a governmental component unit should be included in the financial reporting entity.
 The basic criterion for inclusion or exclusion from the financial reporting entity is the exercise of oversight responsibility over agencies, boards and commissions by the primary government.
-The exercise of oversight responsibility includes financial interdependency, selection of governing authority, designation of management, ability to significantly influence operations, and accountability for fiscal matters.
-In addition, certain legally separate, tax exempt entities that meet specific criteria (i.e., benefit of economic resources, access/entitlement to resources, and significance) should be included in the financial The Authority is a legally separate organization, whose members are reporting entities. appointed by the Freeholders of Warren County.
+The exercise of oversight responsibility includes financial interdependency and a resulting benefit or burden relationship, selection of governing authority, designation of management, ability to significantly influence operations, and accountability for fiscal matters.
+In addition, certain legally separate, tax exempt entities that meet specific criteria (i.e., benefit of economic resources, access/entitlement to resources, and significance) should be included in the financial reporting entities.
+The Authority is a legally separate organization, whose members are appointed by the Freeholders of Warren County.
 Financial transactions are processed and accounted for by the Authority's financial administration.
 Accordingly, the Authority is not considered a component unit of the County of Warren under the provisions of Governmental accounting Standards Boards, Codification Section 2100.
+There were no additional entities required to be included in the reporting entity under the criteria as described above.